sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 ## Try it out

-The homepage is available on port `8040` on your Docker host, so you can browse there or direct to `localhost`:
+The homepage is available on port `8040` on your Docker host, so you can browse there or direct to [localhost](http://localhost:8040):

 ```
 firefox http://localhost:8040